HackGT/hackgt8-puzzles/README.md

 See notion [todo: insert notion here] for info

-puzzles are in their respective dirs, final application is in the app folder
+Puzzle-related code is in respective dirs, final application is in the app folder

 Puzzles: